-On being notified of a suspected personal data breach, Mrs Latham will notify the DPO.
+On being notified of a suspected personal data breach, school business manager or head teacher in their absence will notify the DPO.
 Collectively they will take immediate steps to establish whether a personal data breach has in fact occurred.
 If so they will take steps to:-

-- Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register; - Notify the ICO; - Notify data subjects affected by the breach; - Notify other appropriate parties to the breach; - Take steps to prevent future breaches.
+- 📥 Where possible, contain the data breach; - As far as possible, recover, rectify or delete the data that has been lost, damaged or disclosed; - Assess and record the breach in the School's data breach register; - Notify the ICO; - Notify data subjects affected by the breach; - Notify other appropriate parties to the breach; - 井 Take steps to prevent future breaches.

-Notifying the ICO
+Noti ing the ICO

-Mrs Latham will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.
+The school business manager or head teacher in their absence will notify the ICO when a personal data breach has occurred which is likely to result in a risk to the rights and freedoms of individuals.